 This 24 hour national hotline will automatically connect you to your nearest crisis center.

-Safer is a resource for family members as well.
+Safer is a resource for family members and supporters as well.
 Contact Safer for help navigating resources, options, and ways to support your student.
 Learn more here.

 What is Title IX?

 Title IX of the Education Amendments prohibits discrimination based on sex in educational institutions.
 Title IX protects all people, regardless of their gender or gender identity, from sex discrimination, which includes sexual harassment and violence.
 Individuals that experience sexual violence have the choice to report to the Title IX office and begin an investigation.
 To learn more about the Title IX process and your student’s rights, visit here.

 - The Clery Act is a federal law that requires colleges to report crimes that occur “on campus” and school safety policies.
 The Clery Act also requires schools to evaluate if there is a serious or ongoing threat to the campus community to determine if a timely warning needs to be issued to all staff and students.
 Each year, Cal Poly issues an Annual Security Report.
 Incidents of sexual assault, domestic violence, or stalking are included under the Clery Act.
 To learn more about the Clery Act and view Annual Security Reports, visit here.

 Is there an escort or van service for my student to use at night?

 - Cal Poly does offer an escort van service for student use at night on campus.
 The van is in service from Sunday through Thursday, from 7pm to Midnight, and has a number of pick-up locations across campus.

 - University Police also offers an on campus safety walking escort on Friday and Saturday evenings from 8pm to 2am.
 Anyone requesting a walking escort on campus can call 805-756-STEP (7837) and Mustang Patrol will walk you to your on-campus destination or to your vehicle parked on campus.